mellium/xmpp/README.md

 The package may be used under the terms of the BSD 2-Clause License a copy of which may be found in the file "[LICENSE]".
+Some code in this package has been copied from Go and is used under the terms of Go's modified BSD license, a copy of which can be found in the [LICENSE-GO] file.

 Unless you explicitly state otherwise, any contribution submitted for inclusion in the work by you shall be licensed as above, without any additional terms or